IainMNorman/AoC2017/README.md

 * The existance of javascript's unary plus
 * How to use the spread operator

 Over the past years of AoC I've noticed that many early puzzles are opportunities for junior devs to learn about modulos, today's was not different!
+I really should have realised I could use a modulo in part 1 instead of my clumsy conditional.

 Looking forward to Day 2 now.